Contents of this page…

 - East Lothian (3rd edition, 2014) – £5.95

 - Glasgow (1st edition, 2007 – published jointly with Go Bike, Strathclyde Cycle Campaign) – £4.95.
-To be replaced by the 2nd edition printed on polyart tear- and water-resistant paper and updated including cycle hire locations.
-Projected publication date Spring 2015
+The publication date for a new edition is now uncertain, though we hope this will happen and will be on tear- and water-resistant paper like the 2016 Edinburgh map above.

 - Glasgow Online (2014, published jointly with Go Bike, Strathclyde Cycle Campaign & Glasgow Bike Station) Geospatial cycle map for smartphones Apple and Android.
 Free download until the printed map is available for sale.
 Copy & paste links below into your phone browser.
 Comments to imaxwellATgn.apc.org

 iOS: Step 1) Get PDFMaps… itms://itunes.apple.com/ca/app/avenza-pdf-maps/id388424049?mt=8 Step 2) Download map… avenza-mapstore://product_details/92073